 RECIPE 1 cup active sourdough culture , 2 cups einkorn flour-mix, plus more for dusting, 1/2 cup spring or rain water.
 (Optional: Nori Seaweed Flakes, Dash of Maple Syrup, raisins or dates) 1 cup = 128 grams

-Day 1 Morning - Fermentation - Poolish: In the morning, mix 1 cup active sourdough culture with 1 cup flour-mix.
-Add water asneeded for a pancake batter consistency.
+Day 1 Morning - Fermentation: Mix 1 cup active sourdough with 1 cup flour-mix.
+Add water for a pancake batter consistency.
 Feed with 3 tbsp mix mid-morning and afternoon.
 Ferment ~ 8 hours.
 Keep in fridge on hot days.
-If you do not have sourdough starter - use yeast.
+If you do not have starter - use yeast.

-Day 1 Evening - Dough: Combine the active sourdough culture with about a cup of flour-mix to make a firm and responsive dough.
+Day 1 Evening - Dough: Add more flour-mix to make a firm and responsive dough.
 Knead and shape loaves.
-Put in oiled, floured small bread pans.
-Dust loaves with flour and score.
+Put in oiled, floured bread pan.
+Dust with flour and score.
 Cover with plastic bag and proof overnight in refrigerator.

 Day 2 - Bake: Place loaves in a cool oven, turn on oven to ~325 Bake for 50 minutes.
 Turn off oven, but leave loaves in oven for another half hour.
 Let cool.
 Enjoy!

-is available for pre-order.
 Or better yet, join us to hand-bake matzah ourselves in our mobile-woodburning oven.
-To arrange, contact Eli: email@example.com
+To arrange for April, 2015, contact Eli: email@example.com

 Bread with Quinoa Grain

 Quinoa flour, Teff, Chia Seeds, Seasalt, Xantham gum, Yeast

 $15. - 1.5 lbs - makes two loaves